 Academic scholarships -Provides awards for academic achievement.
 A Scholarship Committee selects these students based upon the student's academic success.

-Incentive scholarships - Incentive scholarships are awarded to every GED or Adult High School graduate to help pay for the first college-level course they take at CCC&TI.
+Incentive scholarships - Incentive scholarships are awarded to every High School Equivalency or Adult High School graduate to help pay for the first college-level course they take at CCC&TI.

-Dream Scholarships - These awards are given to promising, "first-generation" sixth-graders as an incentive to complete high school and enroll in college.
+Dream Award - These awards are presented to promising, first-generation sixth-graders as an incentive to complete high school and enroll in college.
 The award guarantees tuition at CCC&TI upon graduation from high school.
-Since the program's inception in 1989, over 1,000 students have received Dream awards to attend CCC&TI.
+Since the program’s inception in 1989, over 1,100 students have received Dream Awards to attend CCC&TI.